alannchang/reach-mastermind2024/README.md

 The servers should be running (in Docker containers) now.

-### There are currently two endpoints for the game server:
+### There are currently three API endpoints for the game server:

 - POST /start_game/
     - Send a POST request to create a new game session, specifying how many numbers to include in the number combination and maximum number of attempts.
     - You'll receive a session_id to track your game session.

-Example:
+Example using curl:

 ```
 curl -X POST "http://127.0.0.1:8080/start_game/" -H "Content-Type: application/json" -d '{"total_random_nums": 4, "max_attempts": 10}'